Swimming at the 2011 All-Africa Games

-The Swimming competition at the 10th All-Africa Games was held on 5–10 September 2011 at the Zimpeto Olympic Pool in Maputo, Mozambique.
-It featured 46 long course (50m) events, 6 of which are disability/Paralympic classification.
+The Swimming competition at the 10th All-Africa Games was held on 5–10 September 2011 at the Zimpeto Olympic Pool in Zimpeto, Maputo, Mozambique.
+It featured 46 long course (50 m) events, 6 of which are disability/Paralympic classification.
 All events were prelims/finals format, except the 800 and 1500 freestyles, which was a timed final (each entrance swims one time, fastest heat swims at night).